To secure the future of his daughter and help his family, he decided to work overseas. It’s a sacrifice. He’s my old friend. I miss him.

 There’s a reason for that.

-- We want our children experience convenient lives.
+- We want our children to experience convenient lives.

 - We want our families safe from terrorism or natural disasters or deadly illnesses.